ryuichiueda/slides_marp/advanced_vision/lesson2-e.md

 ## Backpropagation

-- The output error (loss function value) is sent continuously to the input.
+- The output error (loss function value) is sent from the output side to the input side.
-- The magnitude of the value is adjusted taking into account the influence of the neuron (layer).
+    - The magnitude of the value is adjusted based on the influence of each layer.
         - "Consider the influence."
             - Example: A layer doubles the input and outputs it.
             $\rightarrow$The upstream value has twice the influence on the result.
-- After that: Change the parameters so that the error decreases at a constant rate.
+- After that: Change the parameters so that the error decreases.

 $\qquad\qquad\qquad\qquad$![w:500](./figs/back_propagation.png)